 It was on such a voyage that she collided with a German laid mine and sank.
 The German U-boat UC-77 commanded by Kapitanleutnant Reinhard von Ribenau.
 The submarine reached her patrol area off the Scottish east coast and laid a series of mines off Red Head, on 1st May 1917.

-She continued her patrol and sank the SS Glen Tanar on the 3rd, SS Vale on the 4th, SS Odense on the 5th and SS Kaparika on the 6th before heading back to her German base.
+UC-77 continued her patrol and sank the Glen Tanar on the 3rd, Vale on the 4th, Odense on the 5th and Kaparika on the 6th before heading back to her German base.

 The Herrington struck the mine the 4th May and sank shortly after.
 The crew of the ship managed to escape in the ship’s boats and were later picked up safely.

-The wreck of the Herrington lies in position 56° 37.092’N, 002° 27.843’W in twenty metres and was identified by the recovery of the ship’s bell and some cutlery marked Herrington in the 1980s.
+The wreck of the Herrington lies in position 56° 37.092’N, 002° 27.843’W in 20 metres and was identified by the recovery of the ship’s bell and some cutlery marked Herrington in 1975.
+In 2009 she was reported two be broken in two major pieces with bow to midships upside down and section to stern lying on port side.